OpenWIS/openwis-documentation/projects/openwis/openwis4-charter.md

 ---

-# Project Charter for Openwis v4.0
+# Project Charter for Alternatives to Security Service
 ## Aim

 To maintain open-source nature associated with the security service.
 With Forgerock closing repo, we need to eliminate the need for reliance on community version of OpenAM/OpenDJ